DiaboloTrading/DcashContracts/Smart Contracts/Staking/Diabolo Staking Readme.md

 This function allows to calculate the final rewards for all stakers for the ended month.
 A reset is done for the new eligible month.

 ##### Function _calculateStakeReward()
 This function is used to calculate for each staker the DAI rewards if the Gain is positive.
-In case if it's negative or zero it will no be rewarded for this month indeed the Dcash Fund will pay the losses to not impact the stakers for this perdiod.
+In case if it's negative or zero it will no be rewarded for this month indeed the Dcash team will pay the losses to not impact the stakers for this perdiod.

 ##### Function _isStakeLocked()
 This function is used to check if the staking amount was not claimed before the end of the 30 days staking period.